-The Rose Bowl Stadium, which hosts the annual New Year’s Tournament of Roses football game, was built in 1922, and is listed as a National Landmark in the National Register of Historic Places.
+The Rose Bowl Stadium, which hosts the annual New Year’s Day Rose Bowl football game, was built in 1922 and is listed as a National Landmark in the National Register of Historic Places.
 It is the largest football stadium hosting post-season bowl games and has a seating capacity of approximately 94,000.
-In addition to bowl games, The Rose Bowl is the seasonal home to the University of California Los Angeles football team, and also hosts a wide variety of athletic and entertainment events year-round.
+In addition to bowl games, The Rose Bowl is the seasonal home to the University of California Los Angeles (UCLA) football team and also hosts a wide variety of athletic and entertainment events year-round.

-The renovations and improvements to America’s Stadium focused on safety, enhanced fan experience, better facility operations and making overall improvements that ensure continued profitability and National Landmark status.
+The Rose Bowl Stadium improvements also focused on safety, enhanced fan experience, better facility operations, and making overall improvements that ensure continued profitability and National Landmark status.
 Scope included demolition of existing suites and press boxes to make way for new suites and press pavilion.
-The renovation tripled the number of seats in the press area, doubled the concession areas, increased the number of restrooms and reduced the stadium’s exit time by nearly half.
+The renovation tripled the number of seats in the press area, doubled the concession areas, increased the number of restrooms, and reduced the stadium’s exit time by nearly half.
 This project required an intense planning effort to phase the work in such a manner that all work was completed with The Rose Bowl operating “business as usual” through ongoing events.

 Learn more about the star team players who worked hard to make this project successful here.